 Affiliate promoters are paid a commission per conversion, but they still get a degree of choice about which products to recommend.
 In the public eye, this makes them more trustworthy than brands, as they tend to blog about affiliate products they genuinely like.

 When approaching affiliate marketing, you must remember how important that feeling of trustworthiness and authenticity is to potential consumers.
 While you are entering into a partnership with affiliates, be discerning when selecting them.
-Try, as much as you can, to work with affiliates who really have used and loved your products.
+Try to work with affiliates who have used and loved your products as much as you can.
 That genuine care for your products and brands will shine through to their readers or followers.

 Those readers or followers will then be much more inclined to follow affiliate links to your website and product pages.
 Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up for your service, or get in touch.
 That’s where affiliate promotions start to maximize the potential of your site.